helium/HIP/0015-beaconing-rewards.md

 A description of each figure:

-- **Figure (a)**: Two isolated hotspots that can witness only each other.
+- **Figure (a)**: Two isolated Hotspots that can witness only each other.
-- **Figure (b)**: a string of five hotspots A-E where the witness relationship is asymmetric.
+- **Figure (b)**: a string of five Hotspots A-E where the witness relationship is asymmetric.
 B can witness A but A cannot witness B, C can witness B but B cannot witness C etc.
-- **Figure (c)**: this figure is similar to (a) but with 100 hotspots collocated at each position.
+- **Figure (c)**: this figure is similar to (a) but with 100 Hotspots collocated at each position.
-- **Figure (d)**: is a ring of 24 hotspots that can all witness each other.
-Assume hotspots are still spaced beyond minimum distance to witness.
+- **Figure (d)**: is a ring of 24 Hotspots that can all witness each other.
+Assume Hotspots are still spaced beyond minimum distance to witness.
-- **Figure (e)**: is six hotspots with a central hotspot A that can hear all other hotspots transmissions and all other hotspots can witness A’s transmissions.
+- **Figure (e)**: is six Hotspots with a central Hotspot A that can hear all other Hotspots transmissions and all other Hotspots can witness A’s transmissions.
 Hotspots B-F cannot witness each other and can only communicate with A.
-- **Figure (f)**: is a ring of five hotspots where all hotspots can witness each other.
+- **Figure (f)**: is a ring of five Hotspots where all Hotspots can witness each other.

 A table of expected rewards for MultiHop PoC (used today) vs this HIPs beaconing rewards